AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-26-the-method-of-least-squares.md

 There's a lot of theory coming up, but I'll break it down into simple explanations.

-{% include linkedHeading.html heading="What Is the Least Squares Method?" level=2 %}
+## What Is the Least Squares Method?

 In simple terms, the **method of least squares** finds an approximate solution to a system of equations for which there is no exact solution.
 Let's look at why we need least squares with this simple example: